stocks9610-ops/Allah/DEPLOY.md

 # CopyTrade Deployment & Production Guide

 Follow these steps to launch your elite terminal.

 ### 1. Intelligence Layer (Gemini API)
 Go to [Google AI Studio](https://aistudio.google.com/app/apikey) and create a Gemini API Key.
-This powers the Astra Oracle and Market Pulse engines.
+This powers the Sarah (Account Manager) and Market Analyst Hub engines.

 ### 2. Project Repository
 1. Initialize a GitHub repository.